vadhri/rust-notebook/README.md

   - wasm generation from rust.
   - Include wasm into the reactjs application
   - mdbreact to build the simple ui interface.

+### serverless
+- A simple code to use aws lambda run time environment to do base64 encoding of a string